Extending the Default Behavior

 -

-argument can be used to draw axis gridlines on the plot (both
+axis_linesargument can be used to draw axis gridlines on the plot (both). - The

 - The